palm86/hex_flora/priv/herbarium/othonna_parviflora.md

 }
 ---

-They are shrubs of up to 2 meters tall.
+Shrub of up to 2 meters tall.
 Leaves are leathery, lance-shaped and toothed, bearing some resemblance to cabbage.
-They bear clusters of numerous small radiate yellow flowers.
+Bears clusters of numerous small radiate yellow flowers.

 <!-- read more -->